phalcon-orphanage/docs/en/api/Phalcon_Mvc_ModelInterface.rst

 abstract public static *double*  **average** ([*array* $parameters])

 Allows to calculate the average value on a column matching the specified conditions

+abstract public *boolean*  **fireEvent** (*string* $eventName)

+Fires an event, implicitly calls behaviors and listeners in the events manager are notified

+abstract public *boolean*  **fireEventCancel** (*string* $eventName)

+Fires an event, implicitly calls behaviors and listeners in the events manager are notified This method stops if one of the callbacks/listeners returns boolean false